Vyral/krissy-mireles/_posts/2020-05-04-q-how-did-texas-real-estate-do-in-the-1st-quarter-of-2020.md

 {% include youtube.html %}

-<p style="text-align:center"><em>How did the Texas real estate market finish during the first quarter of 2020?
-I have the latest news for you today.</em></p>
+*How did the Texas real estate market finish during the first quarter of 2020?
+I have the latest news for you today.*

-Although our team is considered an essential business, we’re still sheltering in place.
-Despite that, we’ve still got the latest news and numbers from the Texas real estate market for the first quarter of 2020.&nbsp;
+Although real estate is considered an essential business, we’re still sheltering in place.
+Despite that, we have the latest news and numbers from the Texas real estate market for the first quarter of 2020.&nbsp;

 I read an interesting article recently that said, among other things, that Texas home sales increased in the first quarter of 2020.
-Here’s what happened.&nbsp;

-During the first quarter, 75,052 homes were sold. **That was a 7% jump compared to the first quarter of 2019.** The median price also increased 5.1% to $241,500.
+During the first quarter, 75,052 homes were sold. **That was a 7% jump compared to the first quarter of 2019.** The median price also increased by 5.1% to $241,500.
 The largest percentage of homes sold across the state was in the $200,000 to $299,000 price point.
 Here in Ellis County, that’s right in our sweet spot.

-The article goes on to say they’re not sure about what will happen in the second or third quarter. **However, as long as people get their jobs back, we should continue to have a strong market.&nbsp;**
+The article goes on to say they’re not sure what will happen in the second or third quarter. **However, as long as people get their jobs back, we should continue to have a strong market.&nbsp;**

 {% include pullquote.html %}